livetrails/targetj/README.md

 ## Infinite Scrolling Example

 This example demonstrates how to handle scroll events and implement a simple infinite scrolling application.
 The `containerOverflowMode` system target ensures that all items in the scroller overflow and stack beneath each other.
-The `children` system target dynamically adds items to the container's children.
+The `children` target dynamically adds items to the container's children.
 The `onVisibleChildrenChange` event function detects changes in the visible children and activates the `children` target to create new items that fill the gaps.

 Internally, TargetJS maintains a tree-like structure to track the visible branches of the tree, optimizing the performance of the scroller.
 You can opt out of tree-structure optimization by setting `shouldBeBracketed` target to false.